Beijing to try to cap population at 23 million by 2020

 "Beijing wants to restrict the population to no more than 23 million by 2020," said Li.

-Beijing is short of 1.5 billion cubic metres of water a year, Li told a gathering of Beijing delegates to the annual meeting of China's parliament on Friday.
+Beijing is short of 1.5 billion cubic meters of water a year, Li told a gathering of Beijing delegates to the annual meeting of China's parliament on Friday.

 While the south-north water transfer project will partially ease the shortage, it will not solve the whole problem, he added, referring to the country's ambitious diversion of water from the humid south to arid northern provinces and Beijing.